 also have sex with men, putting them at risk for STDs.
 Even women who have only had female

 partners get STDs.

-Like all sexual active people, it is important to
+Like all sexually active people, it is important to

 get regular STD / HIV tests, especially if